-Following the acceptance by the States (at the November 2017 States' meeting) of proposals for new statutory minimum wages rates, the following rates apply from 1st January 2018 until further notice.
+Following the acceptance by the States of proposals for new statutory minimum wages rates, the following rates apply from 1st January 2019 until further notice.
 Employees and Employers should note the changes to the Minimum Wage Rates.

 Adult (18 years and over) minimum wage rate per hour

 Young (16 and 17 years old) person's minimum wage rate per hour

 The statutory maximum figure which can be 'offset' for Accommodation, or Accommodation and Food provided by an employer has also been increased.
 The 'offsets' allow a notional amount to count towards minimum wage pay.
 An employer may agree an amount that is above or below the 'offset' rate, however, if this is in excess of the 'offset' rates this will reduce the pay for the purpose of the minimum wage calculation.